These Easy Vegan Cinnamon Rolls come together in a little over an hour, are made with easy to find ingredients and taste

 - 2-3 tbsp almond milk*

-- In a large bowl, combine flour and salt; stir, and then add wet ingredients to dry ingredients and use your hands to knead the dough for approximately 3 minutes.
+- In a large bowl, stir flour and salt together.
+Next, combine butter mixture with yeast mixture and stir; then, add wet ingredients to dry ingredients and use your hands to knead the dough for approximately 3 minutes.

 - Line a separate large bowl with a small amount of coconut oil and then place the dough in the bowl.
 Cover it with plastic wrap and let sit for 1 hour, allowing the dough to rise and double in size.
 Alternatively, if your dough doesn’t seem to be rising at room temperature, you can heat your oven to 200°, turn it off, and place the covered bowl (I used an oven-safe glass bowl) in the oven until the dough has doubled in size, approximately 1 hour.

 - While waiting, you can make the filling, which doesn’t take long.